 We maintain safe social distancing within our clinics, providing an option for patients to wait outside the clinic after they have checked in for their appointment.
 We also have isolation areas for patients with symptoms and/or risks of exposure.

 If you are wearing a surgical-type mask, please maintain a physical distance of at least one metre from others while in the clinic.
+Patients unable to wear a surgical-type mask will need to maintain a physical distance of at least two metres from others while in the clinic.
 We are limiting admittance of individuals to our clinics and ask that only the patient attend the appointment.
 The waiting rooms during this time are for patients only, with the following exceptions: